rubenlagus/TelegramBots/TelegramBots.wiki/Handling-Bot-Tokens.md

 export VARIABLE_NAME = {YOUR_BOT_TOKEN}
 ```
 * Save the file
-* Either reboot your system or run the command above in your terminal
+* Either start a new terminal or run the command above

 ### IntelliJ
 * Go to Run->Edit Configuratuions...